JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 [See this example in the Go playground.](https://play.golang.org/p/gi8zyZH7KMd)

 Now, only one goroutine can modify the `ints` slice.
 Each goroutine communicates through a channel.
-They're sharing memory by communicating through a channel, instead of modifying shared memory.
+They're sharing memory by communicating through a channel instead of modifying shared memory.

 The example here shows two important ways that concurrency (goroutines and channels) are first-class citizens of the Go programming language.
 First, we used a write-only channel argument.
 This guaranteed that the method won't accidentally read from the channel, unexpectedly altering the functionality.
 Second, we see that the `for range` loop works on channels.